-Originally, I used a simple CX11 instance, but I realized I a) needed more storage and b) needed another vCPU for preformance for another self-hosted app.
-When I rescaled, I remembered to change the parition size, but I had completely forgot to extend the file system to the parition size!
+Originally, I used a simple CX11 instance, but I realized I a) needed more storage and b) needed another vCPU for performance for another self-hosted app.
+When I rescaled, I remembered to change the partition size, but I had completely forgot to extend the file system to the partition size!
 I thought I did, but after running a

 resize2fs command, all was fixed.
 My Matrix server was up and running!